 Egg (Ovum): An egg is the female gametic cell that carries a set of the female’s genetic information.
 During ovulation, an ovary releases an egg.
 The egg then travels into the fallopian tubes.
 Fertilization by a sperm cell occurs in the outer third of these tubes.
 If fertilized, the egg moves down the fallopian tubes and implants on the wall of the uterus.
 The implanted fertilized egg will develop further into an embryo and fetus during pregnancy.

 Corpus Luteum: The corpus luteum is a hormone-realizing structure found in the ovaries.
 The structure forms from a ruptured ovarian follicle, an aggregate of cells that house a premature egg cell.
 The follicles rupture after they are released a mature egg to the ovary.
 The corpus luteum is a temporary structure that secretes high levels of progesterone, a hormone that helps regulate the menstrual cycle and pregnancy.
 4

 External Female Genitalia

-Labia Majora: The labia majora, also called the “outer lips,” extend from the mons downward on either side of the vulva and all the way to the vaginal opening.
-They are padded with fatty tissue and partially covered with hair.
-Because they have nerve endings, they can also be sexually stimulated.
+Labia Majora: The labia majora, also called the “outer lips,” extend from the mons downward to the vaginal opening on either side of the vulva.
+They are padded with fatty tissue and partially covered with pubic hair.
+The labia majora can be sexually stimulated.
 During sexual arousal, the labia majora often swell and become darker through a process called vasocongestion.

-Perineum:This is the hairless area between the introitus and the anus on females, and between the testicles and the anus on males.
+Perineum: The perineum is the hairless area between the introitus and the anus on females, and between the testicles and the anus on males.
 It can be sexually stimulated.

-Anus:This is the opening through which feces exits the body.
-It has nerve endings, so it is sometimes stimulated for sexual pleasure in both males and females.
+Anus: The anus is the opening through which feces exits the body.
+It has nerve endings and can be stimulated for sexual pleasure in both males and females.